przemekbil/AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 * BanditPolicy - Defines an early termination policy based on slack criteria, and a frequency and delay interval for evaluation
 * NoTerminationPolicy class can be used to specify that no early termination policy will be applied

 For early stopping policy, I selected a BanditPolicy class.
 This policy compares the current training run with the best performing run and terminates it if it’s performance metric drops below calculated threshold.
 The main benefit of using this policy comparing to the other 2 policies is that the current runs are terminated after comparing with the best performing run.
-If the current run performance drops greatly below the best run's perormance, it will be terminated.
+If the current run performance drops greatly below the best run's performance, it will be terminated.

 The parameters I used in my pipeline:
 ```